fengyunzaidushi/awesome-github-repos/data.md

 ## Python

-*   [NevaMind-AI/memU](https://github.com/NevaMind-AI/memU) - MemU is an open-source memory framework for AI companions
+*   [NevaMind-AI/memU](https://github.com/NevaMind-AI/memU) - Memory infrastructure for LLMs and AI agents

 *   [CodeLeaf-Fudan/OpenClaudeCode](https://github.com/CodeLeaf-Fudan/OpenClaudeCode) - This is an open-source repository for the Python implementation of Claude Code.
 It implements basic tools and Agents functionality.